SyneRBI/SIRF-SuperBuild/docker/README.md

 By default, the CTests are run while building the docker image.
 Note that this takes a few minutes.
 You can switch this off by setting `--build-arg  RUN_CTEST=0` before building the image.

-#### `ccache`

-`ccache` is used in the container to speed up rebuilding images from scratch.
-The cache is pulled from the host machine via the `devel/.ccache` folder.

-Building (`compose.sh -b`) automatically updates the cache.

-To disable updating the cache, `-b`uild with `-U`.

-To regenerate the cache, remove it and then `-b`uild with `-R`.

-This way, the cache will be used when you update SIRF in the container, or when you build another container.

-Note that this cache is different from the "normal" `ccache` of your host.
-(If you are only doing SIRF development, you could decide to copy that to
-`SIRF-SuperBuild/docker/devel/.ccache` but we will leave that up to you).

 #### `docker-stacks`

 <https://github.com/jupyter/docker-stacks> is used to gradually build up images: